-However during the Song Dynasty from 960 to 1279, the Chinese also placed them in containers for ornamental display.
+However during the Song Dynasty from 960 to 1279 the Chinese also placed them in containers for ornamental display.
 These may very well have been the first aquaria.

 Most carp are dull colors like tan, brown, and grey.
 This is because they are bottom dwelling fish and these dull colors enable them to blend into the environment to escape predators or to hide from their prey.

 The Chinese began to ‘select’ the orange colored carp when rearing these fish and this is how we came to have the domesticated gold carp, now commonly called goldfish.

 Apart from color, other traits have been selected over the decades and we now have more than 120 varieties of goldfish.
 These types include the popular Fantail goldfish, Shubunkin, Bubble Eye goldfish, and the interesting Celestial Eye goldfish with telescopic bug eyes and a double tail.

-Goldfish Care FAQ’s
+3. Goldfish Care

-However if you don’t change the water frequently and don’t have a good filtration system, the water becomes oxygen depleted and your goldfish will suffer or even die.
+If you don’t change the water frequently and don’t have a good filtration system, the water becomes oxygen depleted and your goldfish will suffer or even die.
 This is the reason most people invest in a good filtration system.

 Feeding goldfish can be trickier than you think.
-In nature, all carp are opportunistic omnivores.
+In nature all carp are opportunistic omnivores.
 This means they eat whatever they can and whenever the opportunity arises.
 They eat both plants and small invertebrate animals.

 Because they’re opportunistic feeders in nature, it’s natural for them to keep eating as long as food is available.